 OAA title III-C funding for congregate and home delivered meals helps address concerns about the cost of food.
-CPAAA will work with the nutrition providers to help them explore ways to reduce meals costs, such as through cooperative purchasing.
-CPAAA will also work with nutrition providers (emphasis on home delivered meals) to explore evidence based practices.
-Recent surveys indicate that close to 60 percent of patients leave hospitals in a malnourished state.
-An evidenced based assessment practice that can be implemented in the community will be explored for use with discharged patients who become recipients of home delivered meals.
-Emphasis on the issue of adequate nutrition is also in keeping with results from the Sedgwick County Health Department assessment which found that a majority of older adults are not getting diets balanced with fruits and vegetables.
+CPAAA will work with the nutrition providers to help them explore ways to reduce meals costs and employ evidence based practices.
+Emphasis on the issue of adequate nutrition is also in keeping with results from the Sedgwick County Health Department assessment which found that a majority of older adults are not getting diets balanced with fruits and vegetables, and with the Kansas Department of Health and Environment's Kansas Health Matters data indicating concerns about the percentage of older adults in the CPAAA area who do not have good access to a grocery store.

 CPAAA has a long standing history of working with KDADS and the local extension service to provide SHICK counseling, with emphasis on Part D. Continued work in this area will help address survey concerns about the cost of medications.
-As well, CPAAA is involved with Senior Medicare Patrol (SMP) activities, and will be increasing outreach activities.

-Regarding the survey emphasis on health and fitness, in addition to actions noted in the Determination of Need section, CPAAA will be pursuing new evidence based practices related to falls (such as A Matter of Balance).
+Regarding the survey emphasis on health and fitness, in addition to actions noted in the Determination of Need section, CPAAA will be pursuing new evidence based practices related to falls, A Matter of Balance.
 Falls and resulting fractures increase with age and become a significant factor triggering hospitalization.
-CPAAA will explore use of evidence based practices that could help reduce fall potential (thus reducing hospitalizations).
 Overall encouragement of physical activity is important to promote general wellness, and to address a concern identified in the Sedgwick County Health Department assessment regarding high rates of obesity among older adults.